A priori error for unilateral contact problems with Lagrange multiplier and IsoGeometric Analysis: Numerical Study

 \section{Numerical Study}

-In this section, we consider the case $p=2$.
-Indeed, It should be extended to the case $p=3$, to obtain a multiplier continuous.
-This section present an {optimal} \textit{a priori} error estimate and from the theoretical point of view, the choice $p=3$ has no advantages for the unilateral contact problem where the maximal regularity is $5/2$.
-As we said previously, It is well know (see \cite{Moussaoui92}), for unilateral contact problems, the regularity of the solution can generally not be passed beyond $5/2$.
-Therefore, we analyse the numerical performance for the $N_2 / S_0$ method: quadratic NURBS basis functions are used for discretizing displacement unknowns and Lagrange multipliers are interpolated by means of piecewise constant functions.

-Below some examples that validate and prove the accuracy of the proposed methods are presented.
+{In this section, we perform {a} numerical validation for the method we propose {d} in small as well as in large deformation {frameworks}, \textit{i.e.}, also beyond the theory developed in previous Sections.
+Due to the intrinsic lack of regularity of contact solutions, we restrict ourselves to the case $p=2$, {for which the $N_2 / S_0$ method is tested}.}

 The suite of benchmarks reproduces the classical Hertz contact problem \cite{Hertz1882,johnsonbook}: Sections \ref{subsec:Hertz problems} and \ref{subsec:Hertz problems} analyse the two and three-dimensional cases for a small deformation setting, whereas Section \ref{subsec:large deformation} considers the large deformation problem in 2D.
 The examples were performed using an in-house code based on the igatools library (see \cite{Pauletti2015} for further details).

+{In the following example, to prevent that the {contact zone} is empty, we considered, only for the initial gap, that {there exists contact} if the $\dis g_n\leq 10^{-9}$.}\\